magento/devdocs/src/guides/v2.3/config-guide/prod/config-reference-systemxml.md

 ## Sections

 A `<section>`-Tag references to either an existing or a new section in the system configuration.
-The following screenshot shows a rendered section in the Magento Admin:

 ### Section attribute reference